Listen to your heart…But what do you really want to know?

 HRrest is a minimum rate of heart beats when there are no physical workload, minimum emotional and psychological influences.
 It is better to measure in the standard conditions (e.g. immediately after wake up in the morning).
 Normal values : 60-90, however endurance athletes can have lower than 40.

 HR maximum (HRmax)

-HRmax is a necessary reference point for evaluation of intensity.
-The only problem with it is that to achieve truly HRmax subject should give”all and out” which is not always possible for elderly and non-active people.
-Most used theoretical calculation is: 220-age.
-Another formula that, in my opinion, is closer to reality may be 208-0.7x age (Tanaka, Monahan, & Seals, 2001).
+HRmax is a necessary reference point for the evaluation of intensity.
+The only problem with it is that to achieve truly HRmax subject should give” all and out,” which is not always possible for elderly and non-active people.
+The most used theoretical calculation is 220-age.
+In my opinion, another formula is closer to reality: 208-0.7x age (Tanaka, Monahan, & Seals, 2001).

 HR during exercise (HRexercise)

-HRexercise is usually expressed as a per cent of HRmax.
-Some researchers argue that intensity expressed as a fraction of HRreserve during exercise more precisely reflects fraction of maximum oxygen uptake than it does intensity expressed as per cent of HRmax.
+HRexercise is usually expressed as a percentage of HRmax.
+Some researchers argue that intensity expressed as a fraction of HRreserve during exercise more precisely reflects a fraction of maximum oxygen uptake than it does intensity expressed as per cent of HRmax.

 Recovery HR (HRrecovery).